Retention, Diversity, and Inclusion

 Secondary major in Biological Engineering

 Engineering students in any discipline may complete a secondary major in Biological Engineering by taking additional courses in biochemistry, biology, chemistry, and engineering science.
-To learn about a secondary major in Biological Engineering, visit Student Services (1042 Rathbone).
+To learn about a secondary major in Biological Engineering, visit Student Services, 1093 Fiedler Hall.